 Step #2.
 Click on App Store.
 Now uncheck the box next to “Automatically check for updates”.
 To check for updates, now on go to Mac App Store; but this should not be a matter to you as you can save yourself from those irritating software update messages.

 This one is the best option that beats all above solutions.
 This will save your Mac from potential threats of bugs; you can enjoy latest features and facilities of specific software and it gives your Mac a smooth run.
-Either update all softwares from the notification center or go to the App Store and update each one by one.
+Either update all software from the notification center or go to the App Store and update each one by one.